 Operation Snap is a joint initiative managed by GoSafe, the Wales Road Casualty Reduction Partnership, on behalf of the four forces in Wales: Dyfed-Powys Police, Gwent Police, North Wales Police and South Wales Police.
-It was launched to allow members of the public to report road traffic offenses using video and still images taken on smartphones or helmet, bar and dash cameras.
+It was launched to allow members of the public to report road traffic offences using video and still images taken on smartphones or helmet, bar and dash cameras.
 Using Egress Secure Web Form, citizens are able to upload the footage or images to a single portal, which is then stored and accessed by police in Egress Secure Workspace

 Around 1,600 – 1,700 people die on the roads in England and Wales every year.
 The majority of these deaths are caused by irresponsible and dangerous driving, a situation that the Welsh police wanted to eradicate.
-Due to budget cuts, however, numbers of traffic police have been reduced by almost half (43 percent) over the last few years, making it increasingly difficult to monitor drivers and improve behavior.
+Due to budget cuts, however, numbers of traffic police have been reduced by almost half (43%) over the last few years, making it increasingly difficult to monitor drivers and improve behaviour.
 What’s more, on average, traffic violations reported by the public take 15 hours of police time per case and require staff to go through a 28-point process to complete investigations.
 With the reduction in personnel, the team behind Operation Snap looked to take a new approach to

-prosecuting traffic offenses.
+prosecuting traffic offences.

-“The police have been receiving complaints from members of the public about dangerous and anti-social driving for years now and we knew that, at a time when there are fewer traffic police than ever before, that footage could help us warn and prosecute more dangerous drivers to improve behavior and prevent fatalities,” explains Steve Davies, about Operation Snap.
+“The police have been receiving complaints from members of the public about dangerous and anti-social driving for years now and we knew that, at a time when there are fewer traffic police than ever before, that footage could help us warn and prosecute more dangerous drivers to improve behaviour and prevent fatalities,” explains Steve Davies, about Operation Snap.
 “However, in the past, there hasn’t been a good way for people to share that footage with us – either police forces won’t accept it because it’s from a third-party or the process of uploading it was so arduous members of the public gave up before finishing.
 We knew that there had to be a better way of facilitating the process.”

 “Secure Web Form and Secure Workspace ticked all the boxes.
 They offer more functionality than we thought we’d be able to achieve and the encryption, control and auditing measures mean we’re confident anything uploaded is protected and compliant with our data management requirements.”